shaun-h/PyDoc/README.md

 ## Updates

-- Added searching (this is both search across all docsets as well as individual)
+- 1.1 Added searching (this is both search across all docsets as well as individual)

+- 1.0 - Initial Release

 ## Road Map